Overview

 pre-launch of the product.

-We already had an assumption about the previous onboarding.
 We had assumed the number of steps were unneccassy and could be condensed, and assuming that the length of the onboarding might become a problem and lead to users dropping off.

-We already had an assumption about the previous onboarding.
 We had assumed the number of steps were unneccassy and could be condensed, and assuming that the length of the onboarding might become a problem and lead to users dropping off.

 HERE'S THE PREVIOUS FLOW